New Zealand Educational Institute

 The New Zealand Educational Institute (NZEI; in Māori: Te Riu Roa) is the largest education trade union in New Zealand.
 It was founded in 1883 and has a membership of 50,000.

 History

 The NZEI was founded by a merger of district institutes of teachers in 1883 at a meeting in Christchurch.
+Although most of the groundwork for the organisation of regional institutes into a national body was performed by William Fitzgerald, head of the Dunedin Training College, he was unable to attend the meeting at which the NZEI was officially formed, leaving that work to his colleague David Renfrew White.
+The first president, serving from 1883–85, was Henry Worthington, headmaster of Wellesley Street School in Auckland.
+Fitzgerald served as president from 1885 to 1886, and was followed by George Hogben.

 Under the leadership of Frank Livingstone Combs and others, it became the nationwide voice of primary school teachers.
-Since the 1994 merger with the Combined Early Childhood Union of Aotearoa (CECUA) it has also represented teachers in early childhood centres.
+The first woman to be president was Margaret Magill, who was elected in 1933.
+The second was Vera Hayward in 1952.
+Since the 1994 merger with the Combined Early Childhood Union of Aotearoa (CECUA) the NZEI has also represented teachers in early childhood centres.
 Since the major New Zealand employment law changes in the 1980s and 1990s, the NZEI negotiates the more than twenty collective agreements across the two sectors, including principals, teachers, support staff, te reo Maori immersion staff and Ministerial staff.

 In late July 2025, the NZEI sought a judicial review at the Wellington High Court of the New Zealand Government's decision to reduce funding for literacy and Māori resource teachers during the 2025 New Zealand budget, which was released in May 2025.